 Disclosing Information About Your Doll's Restoration

 If you sell a doll, you must disclose any changes made to it, such as repainting, repairs, added materials (new eyes, wig).
 For certain vintage dolls, such as vintage Barbie, even restyling the hair affects the value and should be disclosed; this also goes for washing the clothing.
 However, you do not have to disclose basic conservation measures such as cleaning dolls.
-For antique dolls, washing of clothing and restyling of wigs is generally not required to be disclosed.
+For antique dolls, washing of clothing and restyling of wigs are generally not required to be disclosed.